emfrontenddev/emfrontenddev/README.md

 ### Hi!
 My name is Elias👋
 - 💻 I’m a Font-end Developer
-- 📄 I like design and technology, python was the first language I learned the basics of programming logic.
-I have web development skills with CSS and JS, I also use Figma.
+- 📄 I like design and technology python was the first language I learned the basics of programming logic.
+I have web development skills with CSS and JS.
+I also use Figma.
 ##
 MY SKILLS:
 <div style="inline_block">